MadadiKeerthana/microservices--video-to-mp3/README.md

 # microservices--video-to-mp3
-Using Microservices to convert videos to mp3
+Converting videos to mp3 using Python, Kubernetes, rabbitmq, MongoDB and mySQL.